 ✅ General Property Maintenance

 As a facility manager, it’s easy to get wrapped up in your building’s inner systems, but it’s important not to neglect the outside of the building in the winter.
-Effective facilities maintenance involves regularly checking the parking lot and sidewalks for cracks and potholes, inspecting siding, and repairing or caulking any damage or gaps around the windows or doors to seal out cold air.
+Regularly check the parking lot and sidewalks for cracks and potholes, inspect siding, and repair or caulk any damage or gaps around the windows or doors to seal out cold air.

 Also keep an eye on landscaping and alert your landscaper to threats like clogged drains or overhanging limbs, which can be more dangerous under heavy snow and ice in the winter.

 Let Trillium Facility Solutions Get Your Building Ready For Winter

 This may be a simple checklist, but it takes a lot of work to prepare your commercial building for winter.
 If you’re ready to take the hassle out of facility maintenance, see what Trillium Facility Solutions can do for you.
 Using our network of vetted, reliable, and affordable vendors, we schedule every service on your behalf.
 We handle all of the communication, scheduling, negotiating, and billing so that you have more time for what matters most.
 All of our amazing team members are here to serve!
 Contact us for more information at 844-372-2699.